4G connectivity in Australia: Optus

 In September 2014, Optus launched LTE Carrier Aggregation in Sydney, Melbourne, Brisbane and Adelaide.
 Optus markets LTE Carrier Aggregation as "4G Plus".
 Optus combines two 20 MHz channels of 2.3 GHz spectrum.

-In Brisbane, Optus has up to 4CA band combinations using Band 1, 3, 7, 28 and the total bandwidth is 55 MHz.
+In Brisbane, Optus has up to 4CA band combinations using Band 1, 3, 7, 28.

 Telstra

 At the end of September 2014, Telstra has opted not to extend combined 900 MHz and 1800 MHz Carrier Aggregation service.

 In November 2014, Telstra launched LTE Carrier Aggregation (marketed as 4GX) in parts of Sydney, Adelaide, Perth, Darwin and ten regional centres (Albany, Ulladulla, Murray Bridge, Narrawallee, Shepparton, Batemans Bay, Swansea, Bunbury, Port Macquarie and Chinchilla), bringing to 26 the number of communities with the service.
 The operator wants to bring "4GX" to at least 50 regional centres by New Year's Day.
 Telstra combines 20 MHz of 700 MHz spectrum and 20 MHz of 1.8 GHz spectrum.